 We may disclose your personal information to the following categories of recipients:

-- to our group companies, third party services providers, agents, subcontractors, and partners who provide data processing services to us Such third parties may include (but not limited to) information technology providers, CRM providers, marketing agencies, research companies, cloud service providers (such as hosting and email management), data analytics providers, data backup providers, security services providers, advertising agencies, and administrative services to, for example, support the delivery of, provide functionality on, or help to enhance the security of our Website or Mobile App, conduct surveys, provide technical support, and process payments, or who otherwise process personal information for purposes that are described in this Privacy Notice or notified to you when we collect your personal information.
-When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their service and we have a contract in place that requires them to keep your personal information secure and not to use it other than in accordance with our specific instructions or for a specified purpose;
+- to third party services providers, agents, subcontractors, and partners who provide data processing services to us Such third parties may include information technology providers, CRM providers, marketing agencies, research companies, cloud service providers (such as hosting and email management), data analytics providers, data backup providers, security services providers, advertising agencies, and administrative services to, for example, support the delivery of, provide functionality on, or help to enhance the security of our Website or Mobile App, conduct surveys, provide technical support, and process payments, or who otherwise process personal information for purposes that are described in this Privacy Notice or notified to you when we collect your personal information.
+When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their service and we have a contract in place that requires them to keep your personal information secure and not to use it other than in accordance with our specific instructions or for a specified purpose.

 - to credit/debit card payment processors when you purchase any products or services online, your credit/debit card payment is processed by a third-party payment processor, who specializes in the secure online capture and processing of credit/debit card transactions;

 - to any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, (iii) to protect your vital interests or those of any other person, or (iv) to investigate, prevent, or take action regarding possible illegal activities, suspected fraud, safety of person or property, or a violation of our policies;

 - to a potential buyer or investor (and its agents and advisers) in connection with any proposed purchase, merger or acquisition of any part of our business, including at the negotiation stage; and